 Employment Outlook and Salary Information

-The mean annual salary in the visual merchandising field was $29,790 as reported in May 2015, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
-The majority of jobs were found with department stores.
-Other employers include advertising and public relations firms as well as grocery, clothing, and electronics stores.
+The mean annual salary for merchandise displayers and window trimmers was $32,940 as reported in May 2019, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
+The majority of jobs were found with advertising, public relations, and related services.
+Other employers include merchant wholesalers, general merchandise stores and clothing stores.

 Those with associate's degrees in visual merchandising may wish to pursue bachelor's degrees in visual merchandising or merchandising management.
 Some colleges allow for easy transfer of credits to four-year programs.